apify/apify-docs/docs/actor/build.md

 ### [](#build-cache)Cache

 By default, the build process pulls latest copies of all necessary Docker images and builds each new layer of Docker image from scratch.
-To speed up the build process, the user can invoke the build using the **Quick run** option in the **Source** tab, or by passing the `useCache` parameter in the API.
+To speedup the builds triggered via API you can add `useCache=1` parameter.
 See API reference for more details.

 ### [](#build-lifecycle)Lifecycle